Local Natural Sustainable Beautiful

-Hello and welcome to my world of wonderful single breed and blended wool, all grown by sheep on British farms, spun in Britain and dyed using plants in my kitchen on the banks of the river Pang in rural West Berkshire, England.
+Hello and welcome to my world of wonderful single breed and blended wool, all 100% grown on British farms, spun in Britain and dyed using plants in my kitchen on the banks of the river Pang in rural West Berkshire, England.

 I’ve crafted for ever.
 I knit a lot, and crochet, quilt and sew my own and my children’s clothes.
-I am a recycler and re-user of things.
+I am a conscious (non) consumer, and re-cycler and re-user of things.
 I gently restore old furniture and repair my family’s clothes.

-This blog is a window onto my crafting world.
+This blog is a window onto my dyeing and more general crafting life.
 Please do sign up for updates but, be assured you won’t be bombarded with lots of messages.
-I’m pretty busy with my yarn dyeing, my family and my home, so I never get to write more than once each week, and often not even that.
-I usually only write when I really have something to say.
+I’m pretty busy with my yarn dyeing, my family and my home, so I never get to write more than once each week, and usually not even that.
 Most of all, I love to hear from you.
 Please tell me what you like, what you want to hear more about.